deliteser112/eclipse-platform-releng-buildtools/docs/operational-procedures/reserved-list-management.md

 general `FULLY_BLOCKED` is by far the most widely used reservation type for typical TLD use cases.

 Here's an example of a small reserved list.
-Note that `RESERVED_FOR_ANCHOR_TENANT` has a third entry on the line, being the EPP passcode required to register the domain (`hunter2` in this case); and that `NAMESERVER_RESERVED` also has a third entry, a colon separated list of nameservers that the label can be delegated to:
+Note that the `NAMESERVER_RESTRICTED` label has a third entry, a colon separated list of nameservers that the label can be delegated to:

 ```
 reserveddomain,FULLY_BLOCKED
 availableinga,ALLOWED_IN_SUNRISE
 fourletterword,FULLY_BLOCKED
-acmecorp,RESERVED_FOR_ANCHOR_TENANT,hunter2
+acmecorp,RESERVED_FOR_ANCHOR_TENANT
 internaldomain,NAMESERVER_RESTRICTED,ns1.internal.tld:ns1.internal.tld
 ```